varigence/docs/bimlflex/trial-process/building-business-keys-for-data-vault.md

 The Import Metadata wizard created Business Keys from the Primary Keys of the source.

 Review the existing business keys to make sure they match.
 Apply the `@@rs` short code to any business key still missing it.
-Note that the derived Culture Business Key does not use the `@@rs` code ec
+Note that the derived Culture Business Key does not use the `@@rs` code.